Part 6: Search & Filters

-Click on "Review" in the sidebar and check all your overdue tasks.
+Click on "Filters" in the sidebar and check all your overdue tasks.
 If needed, close them right here.

 Then create your own filter by clicking on "New Filter", name it "Completed".
 Set it up so you can see all the completed tasks in the past.